Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Lobera: The “wolf slayer.”
 Sword and symbol of power of Saint Ferdinand III of Castile.
 Currently conserved at Seville Cathedral.

 - Masamune: The name is often mistaken to be that of a historical Japanese sword, when it is actually the family name of Japan’s greatest swordsmith.
-Actual blades forged by the legendary swordsmith typically have the name as a suffix.
+Actual blades forged by the legendary swordsmith typically also have the name as a suffix.
 For example, the Fudo Masamune.

 - Muramasa: Muramasa appears as a cursed blade in many video games and manga.
-Historically, it was the name of a Japanese swordsmith described as skillful but violent and borderline psychotic.
+Historically, though, it was the name of a Japanese swordsmith described as skillful but violent and borderline psychotic.
 A Muramasa blade is currently on display at Tokyo National Museum.

 - Shichishito: Translated as the seven-branched sword and an archeological find currently conserved at the Isonokami Shrine of Japan.
 Believed to be an ancient gift from the Korean Kingdom of Baekje to Japan (Yamato).
 In the 80s, Shichishito was featured as the main weapon in Taito’s Fudō Myōō Den video game.